 -

-Connecticut Cellphone-Use & Texting-While-Driving Laws
+Connecticut Cell Phone-Use & Texting-While-Driving Laws

 With certain exceptions, Connecticut’s distracted driving law bans all cellphone and wireless device use—including texting—while driving.
 Read about the specifics of the law and the costs of a cellphone or texting ticket.